adam-ballinger/byte-packet/README.md

 - **Returns**: `BytePacket` - The decoded `BytePacket`.
 - **Throws**: `Error` - If the decoded packet is not valid.

-## Issues and Feedback
-If you have suggestions on how to make this module more useful or if you encounter any issues, please let me know by opening a new issue here [Issues](https://github.com/adam-ballinger/byte-packet/issues).
-I’m eager for feedback and to collaborate on making byte-packet more useful.

 ## Contributing
 I’d love to welcome contributions to the byte-packet module.
 Whether it’s bug fixes, new features, or improvements to the existing codebase, feedback and input is highly valued.